mikemckiernan/cloud-native-docs/review/pr-24/_sources/PARTNER-SELF-VALIDATION-README.rst.txt

 * Upon request, provide NVIDIA remote access so that the NVIDIA team can perform further verification.

-* Specify a GitHub username that NVIDIA can refer to when end users open GitHub issues specific to the partner self-validated stack.
+* Specify a GitHub user name that NVIDIA can refer to when end users open GitHub issues specific to the partner self-validated stack.

 Performing the preceding steps is not a guarantee that NVIDIA will include your